Firestark/project/docs/about.md

 ### Status matchers

-With a status code the business logic communicates an arbitrary meaning to the implementation layer.
+The business logic communicates an arbitrary meaning to the implementation layer with status codes.
 It's the responsibility of the status matcher to match that status code and turn that arbitrary meaning into a HTTP response.

 ### Facades